Sébastien Buemi: 2012

 Buemi was again announced as reserve driver for 2019 for Red Bull Racing.
 He participated in the 2020 Young Driver's Test with the Milton Keynes squad.
-As of 2023, Buemi is one of the reserve drivers for Red Bull.
+As of 2023, Buemi was not featured on Red Bull's list of reserve drivers.

 FIA World Endurance Championship

 Buemi also signed a deal to contest the 24 Hours of Le Mans with Toyota Motorsport GmbH, driving a Toyota TS030 Hybrid with Anthony Davidson and Hiroaki Ishiura (who later withdrew and was replaced by Stéphane Sarrazin).
 After a strong performance, the car was running in third position in the early evening when Davidson collided with a GT Ferrari and crashed heavily.

 In 2013, Buemi continued driving with Toyota for a full season and ended with third place in the drivers' championship.
 For the 2014 season, he drove Toyota's new car – the Toyota TS040 Hybrid.
 With four wins and seven podiums from the eight races, Buemi became World Endurance Drivers' Champion with teammate Anthony Davidson.

-As of 2022, Buemi has won the FIA WEC three times and won the 24 Hours of Le Mans four times.
+As of 2024, Buemi has won the FIA WEC four times and won the 24 Hours of Le Mans four times and is the only FIA World Endurance Championship driver to have remained loyal to the same team and manufacturer since 2012.